newrare/laravelReadyToUse/readme.md

 We have already create many services and Web pages.
 This included:
 - Language service (English and French)
 - Mail service (Contact, Lost password and Template)
-- API (all Web Pages and services)
+- API (user action or admin for internal)
-- Many checks (Forms, Javascript is active ?, page Error)
+- Many checks (Forms, Javascript is active ?, Error)
 - Admin user (for contact and manage options, update blog)

 And included many Classes:
-- Classe Reply (for return a result API or Web)
+- Classe Reply (for return a result Web or API)
-- Classe Record (for save many Log)
+- Classe Record (for save many object and Log it)
 - Classe SendMail (an easy way for send an email)
 - Classe Tools (check external link or create your personal tools)
-- Classe ViewElement (return the texts of the application, useful for and Android or IOS application)
+- Classe ViewElement (return the texts of the application.
+The admin can use the internal API for get text)

 And included pages:
 - Home example (with dynamic intro, informations, questions and legal informations)
 - Contact example
-- Login example (with modal and full page for connected your user or crate a new)
+- Login example (with modal and full page for connected your user or create a new account)
 - User example (when user is connected)
 - User's settings example (when user is connected)
+- User's settings API Token (for create a Token ID and Token KEY)
 - Blog example (with author, date, title, message, image and/or Youtube video)

 And web app included :